ApelSarkar/Stripe-payment-laravel/README.md

     ```

 7. Sign up for a Stripe account and collect API keys from the [Stripe Dashboard](https://dashboard.stripe.com/test/apikeys).
+8. Test card for a Stripe account payment from the [Stripe test card](https://docs.stripe.com/testing).

-8. Set up the Stripe API keys in the `.env` file:
+9. Set up the Stripe API keys in the `.env` file:

     ```plaintext
     STRIPE_KEY=your_stripe_publishable_key